mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.5.1 =
+* Fixed a bug with setting the enable Flash option.

 = 3.5.0 =
 * Fixed a bug with the MyStyle Handoff when using the Alternate Design Complete URL option.